mirabor/s24-eng-r2-deliverable/README.md

 #### Install `npm` and `node`

-You should first update your `npm` and `node` packages to the latest version by following this [installation guide](https://kinsta.com/blog/how-to-install-node-js/#how-to-install-nodejs-on-macos).
+You should first update your `npm` and `node` packages to the latest version by following this [installation guide].
 (If you use a Node versioning manager like `nvm`, you can just update through there.)

 #### Clone repository